 Where to swim in Barbados

-Beaches in Barbados are not only beautiful but also safe.
+Beaches in Barbados are not only stunning but also generally safe, as long as you follow beach safety rules.

-I visited many Barbados beaches but was mostly swimming on the South Beaches of Barbados.
+During my visit to Barbados, I explored many of them but spent most of my time swimming on the South Beaches of Barbados.

 Map showing best swimming beaches in Barbados